Frequently Asked Questions

 What are common pitfalls when selling a house to a cash buyer?

-Common pitfalls include: 1) Not verifying legitimacy—always check licenses, BBB rating, and reviews.
-2) Accepting the first offer—get multiple offers and compare.
-3) Not reading the contract—understand all terms, fees, and contingencies before signing.
-4) Falling for pressure tactics—legitimate buyers give you time to think.
-5) Not comparing net proceeds—compare what you'll actually receive after all fees, not just the offer amount.
-6) Not using a title company—always close through a licensed title company.
-7) Paying upfront fees—legitimate buyers never charge you.
-8) Not getting everything in writing—verbal promises don't count.
-We're transparent about our process, use licensed title companies, and never charge upfront fees.
+Common pitfalls include: 1) Not verifying legitimacy, check licenses, BBB rating, and reviews.
+2) Accepting the first offer, get multiple offers and compare.
+3) Not reading the contract, understand all terms, fees, and contingencies before signing.
+4) Falling for pressure tactics, credible buyers give you time to review.
+5) Not comparing net proceeds, compare what you'll actually receive after all fees, not just the offer amount.
+6) Not using a title company, use a licensed title company.
+7) Paying upfront fees, legitimate buyers should not charge you before closing.
+8) Not getting everything in writing, verbal promises don't count.
+We're transparent about our process, use licensed title companies, and do not charge upfront fees.
 We want you to make an informed decision.

 What kind of properties do house-buying services typically refuse?